ali-sdk/ali-oss/README.md

 - accessKeyId {String} access key you create on aliyun console website
 - accessKeySecret {String} access secret you create
+- stsToken {String} used by temporary authorization, detail [see](https://help.aliyun.com/document_detail/64053.html)
 - [bucket] {String} the default bucket you want to access If you don't have any bucket, please use `putBucket()` create one first.
 - [endpoint] {String} oss region domain.
 It takes priority over `region`.